cdktf/cdktf-provider-okta/docs/authServerDefault.go.md

 - *Type:* *string

-Credential rotation mode, in many cases you cannot set this to MANUAL, the API will ignore the value and you will get a perpetual diff.
+The key rotation mode for the authorization server.

+Can be `AUTO` or `MANUAL`.
+Default: `MANUAL`.Credential rotation mode, in many cases you cannot set this to MANUAL, the API will ignore the value and you will get a perpetual diff.
 This should rarely be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/auth_server_default#credentials_rotation_mode AuthServerDefault#credentials_rotation_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/auth_server_default#credentials_rotation_mode AuthServerDefault#credentials_rotation_mode}

 ---